duranta-project/openairinterface5g/doc/gNB_frequency_setup.md

   * **Set only for FDD configurations.**
   * Frequency separation between DL and UL channels for a specific 5G NR band is defined in 38.101-1 5.4.4-1 for FR1 bands and in 38.101-5 5.4.4-1 for FR1 NTN bands. `ul_absoluteFrequencyPointA` is calculated by substracting the given frequency offset from the `dl_absoluteFrequencyPointA`.
 * `ul_carrierBandwidth`: number of PRBs for uplink.
-* `initialULBWPlocationAndBandwidth`: resource indicator value (RIV) of the initial BWP.
-  * Steps to compute this value are provided below.
 * `initialULBWPsubcarrierSpacing`: initial uplink BWP subcarrier spacing.
   * *Allowed values:* `0` = 15 kHz, `1` = 30 kHz, `2` = 60 kHz, `3` = 120 kHz
 * `subcarrierSpacing`: general subcarrier spacing for both DL and UL.